A Network Watchtower for everyone

 Required today: Vedetta Core and at least one native sensor.
 Optional today: Pi-hole, AdGuard Home, telemetry, and early connector experimentation.

-Alpha, homelab-friendly, not plug-and-play
+Public beta, homelab-friendly, not plug-and-play

 Self-hosted first